Finding the Best Places to Retire Since 2006!

 Retire in Thayne, Wyoming?

-Overview: Thayne rests at the northern edge of Wyoming's Star Valley, a pretty, high-altitude area adjacent to Idaho, about 35 miles from gorgeous Jackson Hole and within 100 miles of spectacular Yellowstone National Park.
-It was settled by Mormons and once nicknamed "Little Switzerland" because creameries dotted the landscape.
+Thayne is a peaceful town at the northern edge of Wyoming's Star Valley, a pretty, high-altitude area adjacent to Idaho, about 35 miles from gorgeous Jackson Hole and within 100 miles of spectacular Yellowstone National Park.
+It was settled by Mormons and once nicknamed "Little Switzerland" thanks to the creameries that dotted the landscape.

 One of several small Valley towns, Thayne has Route 89 running through it, and retailers, including a hardward store, an equipment rental store, a Family Dollar store, a bank, a market, a gas station, a feed store and the like, sit along this road and a few others.
 Eateries, which are mostly diners and fast food places, are scattered around town.
 Most of the Art Council's concerts, lectures and events are held 15 miles away in Afton, but a Montana Shakespeare troupe brings its summertime performances to Thayne.
 Cutter racing, similar to chariot racing, is popular in these parts and takes place in Afton every Saturday afternoon during the winter.

 Homes in town are mostly ranch ramblers.
 Many have a large lot with outbuildings or livestock pens.
-Homes outside of town are primarily ranch ramblers, cabins and A-frames.
+Homes outside of town are primarily ranch ramblers, cabins and A-frames with acreage.

 Age 45 or Better: 38%